Oliver Williams, Professional Dip Therapeutic Counselling

 I believe that when we experience distress our psyche is alerting us to something that needs to change.
 The therapeutic alliance provides the necessary conditions to make that psychological change possible.

 I look forward to hearing from you and to us working together.

 I carry full insurance, am registered member of the BACP and I operate according to its ethical framework.

 I hold the Diploma in Therapeutic Counselling from the Counselling and Psychotherapy Central Awarding Body.

-I run a successful private practice in Winchester, and have worked as a therapist for a domestic abuse agency as well as employee assistance programmes and an online digital counselling service for children and young people.
+I run a successful private practice in Winchester, and have worked as a therapist for a domestic abuse agency, employee assistance programmes and an online digital counselling service for children and young people.